adarlan/eks-lab/README.md

 This applies the `cloud-setup` configuration using the current user's credentials and a local Terraform backend.
 However, this is the only module that runs locally — all other modules are applied via GitHub Actions and managed through HCP Terraform.

-### 3. Deploy 🚀
+### 3. Deploy Infrastructure 🏗️

-At this point, you're ready to:
+Now that the foundational setup is complete, you can deploy the core infrastructure components:

-- Create the EKS cluster and supporting infrastructure (VPC, Route 53, etc.)
+- Provision the EKS cluster and supporting resources (VPC, Route 53, etc.)
-- Install essential tools (Ingress-Nginx, Cert-Manager, etc.)
+- Install essential tools and services (Ingress-Nginx, Cert-Manager, etc.)
-- Deploy example applications

-Start the deployment:
+To start the deployment:

 - Go to your GitHub repository
 - Navigate to the __Actions__ tab
+- Select the __Deploy Infrastructure__ workflow
+- Click __Run workflow__

+### 4. Deploy Applications 📦

+With the infrastructure in place, you can now deploy example applications to the cluster.

+To start the deployment:

+- Go to your GitHub repository
+- Navigate to the __Actions__ tab
-- Select the __Deploy__ workflow
+- Select the __Deploy Applications__ workflow
 - Click __Run workflow__

 ### Next Steps 🎯